SrinivasaLadi/MTAlertControllerSample/README.md

 For your reference please had a look at below cases

-case 1: Alertview Actions like YES or NO or Multiple.
+#####Case 1: Alertview Actions like YES or NO or Multiple.

- 1:

- [MTAlertController showWithAlertTitle:@"Logout" message:@"Are you sure do you want to Signout now?" target:self cancelButtonTitle:@"No" cancelBlock:^{
+ 1: [MTAlertController showWithAlertTitle:@"Logout" message:@"Are you sure do you want to Signout now?" target:self cancelButtonTitle:@"No" cancelBlock:^{
         [MTAlertController showWithAlertTitle:@"No Action" message:@"No Action Pressed" target:self cancelButtonTitle:@"Ok"];

     } okButtonTitle:@"Yes" okBlock:^(NSString *userName) {
          [MTAlertController showWithAlertTitle:@"Yes Action" message:@"Yes Action Pressed" target:self okButtonTitle:@"Ok"];
     }];

-2:

-  [MTAlertController showWithAlertTitle:@"Error!!" message:@"Please Enter Valid email id" target:self okButtonTitle:@"OK" okBlock:^(NSString *userName) {
+2:  [MTAlertController showWithAlertTitle:@"Error!!" message:@"Please Enter Valid email id" target:self okButtonTitle:@"OK" okBlock:^(NSString *userName) {

         //you can write code for handle events here

     }];

-3:
-  [MTAlertController showWithAlertTitle:@"MultiAlert" message:@"A new version of iTunes (12.3.2) is available.
+3:   [MTAlertController showWithAlertTitle:@"MultiAlert" message:@"A new version of iTunes (12.3.2) is available.
 Would you like to download it now?" target:self cancelButtonTitle:@"Cancel" cancelBlock:^{
         //Handle Cancel code here
     } okButtonTitle:@"Download" okBlock:^(NSString *userName) {